8327/captain/README.md

 ## TODO

+- [ ] litequeue hook/trigger so that I don't have to busy-loop over pop
 - [ ] Run server properly via wsgi (or so)
 - [ ] Make this easy to install (git clone https://github.com/8327/captain && captain/install.sh